kanimaru/twitcher/README.md

 I can't guarantee that I ported it correctly from Godot 3 to 4 nor I can guarantee that the original Implementation was correctly.
 This is an alterantive that has to be battle tested.
 But this one doesn't need any external Program to work (or even not) :D.
 Also have a look at [jegor377/godot-gif-lzw](https://github.com/jegor377/godot-gif-lzw) that is used for the LZW compression.
 The readme has good links for checking this implementation.
-Couple of parts was broken and I added a "fix" I marked them with "Probably Buggy" and "Maybe wrong too" in case someone want to check the implementation or run into problems.
+Couple of parts was broken and I added a "fix".

 In case you want to use another way to convert the GIFs.
 You can easily create a class that has to support: